Natural Vegetation of Kirstenbosch

 The Protea Family is represented by, amongst others, Leucadendron argenteum (silver tree), Protea nitida (wagon tree or waboom), Protea repens (sugarbush), Protea coronata (green protea), Leucospermum conocarpodendron subsp. viridum (green tree pincushion), which can all be seen on the lower slopes.
 You can see Protea cynaroides (king protea) growing wild at Kirstenbosch, but will have to climb to near the top of Nursery Ravine to do so.
 They flower at almost any time of the year, but mainly during winter, spring and early summer (Jun-Nov).

-Ericas and other heath-like plants with small leaves.
-You will see Erica hirtiflora, E. baccans (berry heath), E. plukenetii, E. versicolor, E. abietina subsp. atrorosea (= E. phylicifolia) (rose-pink heath) and many, many more.
-Other heath-like plants include Roella ciliata, Aspalathus astroites (Cape gorse), Adenandra uniflora (China flower) and Agathosma tabularis (mountain buchu).
+Ericas and other heath-like plants with small leaves: You will see Erica hirtiflora (hairy-flower heath), E. baccans (berry heath), E. plukenetii (browntongue heath), E. abietina subsp. atrorosea (rose-pink heath) and many, many more.
+Other heath-like plants include Roella ciliata (prickly roella), Aspalathus astroites (Cape gorse), Adenandra uniflora (china flower) and Agathosma tabularis (mountain buchu).

 If you climb up to Vaalkat Waterfall on the Silvertree Trail, or up Skeleton Gorge to the back table you may see Disa uniflora (red disa) flowering in late summer (Feb.).